-\$850 million in federal transportation funds were set aside for 2,772 landscaping and other scenic beautification projects from fiscal years 2004-2008, under the mandatory transportation enhancement set-aside.34 The amendment would allow states to opt out of the 10 percent enhancement set-aside and thus use transportation funds to prioritize fixing roads and bridges over landscaping projects such as planting flowers and bushes.
+\$850 million in federal transportation funds were set aside for 2,772 landscaping and other scenic beautification projects from fiscal years 2004-2008, under the mandatory transportation enhancement set-aside.
+38 The amendment would prohibit this spending until the solvency of the Highway Trust Fund is assured.